About the Museum

 In 1883, our Museum opened its doors among the first wave of natural history museums in America.
 Naturalists of this era began a national tradition of hands-on science education and natural preservation.
 Over the past 140 years, the museum has grown from the seeds of these ideas into the award-winning institution it is today.

-Our Mission is to inspire discovery, wonder, and stewardship of our natural world.
+Our Mission is to inspire discovery, wonder, and stewardship of our cultural and natural world.

 Front of PG Museum